Heaven & Hell (band): Dio's death and break-up (2009–2010)

 In November 2009, Dio was diagnosed with stomach cancer.
 Prognoses were initially favourable, however, and the band planned further activity following a brief period of rest for the singer.
 They were slated to tour in support of Iron Maiden in Europe from July to August, but the tour was cancelled on 4 May due to Dio's ill health.
 Dio died from this illness on 16 May 2010 at 67 years old.

 The three surviving members performed a final Heaven & Hell set in tribute to Dio at the High Voltage Festival on 24 July 2010 with two guest vocalists: former Black Sabbath and Deep Purple vocalist Glenn Hughes and Norwegian singer Jørn Lande of Masterplan fame.
 Former Pantera and Down vocalist Phil Anselmo also made a brief appearance in the song "Neon Knights".
 All of the proceeds from the event went towards the Ronnie James Dio Stand Up and Shout Cancer Fund.
 The posthumous live album Neon Nights: 30 Years of Heaven & Hell was released on 16 November, recorded in Germany at the Wacken Open Air festival on 30 July 2009.

 In March 2011, after Heaven & Hell's dissolution, Appice joined Kill Devil Hill along with former Pantera and Down bassist Rex Brown.
 In November 2011, Iommi and Butler reactivated Black Sabbath with original vocalist Ozzy Osbourne, announcing plans for a world tour and new record with producer Rick Rubin the following year.
-The resulting album 13 was released in June 2013.
+The resulting Black Sabbath album 13 was released in June 2013.